Sarah Susanka included coat hooks, built-in desk with cubbies, and space for pet dishes in this slate floored mudroom. Plan 454-12

 needs for automatic pet feeder, boot dryer, vacuum cleaner that are often

 should be easy to keep clean.
 The choice of flooring is wide but think

 non-slip and easy to maintain.
 If using tile, find grout the same color as

 tile so it too will not look dingy from heavy wear.
 Walls need heavy-duty

 paint for the same reasons.

 - A mudroom could also incorporate the washer and dryer; either stacked in a closet or side-by-side under a counter.

-To see the mudroom layout for the Sarah Susanka design shown above, click Plan 454-12:
+To see the mudroom layout for the Sarah Susanka design shown at the top of this post, click Plan 454-12:

 Here's a floor plan that incorporates the washer and dryer and pantry off the back porch, Plan 48-572